koki-develop/gh-grass/README.md

 Flags:
   -u, --user string    github username
-  -t, --theme string   grass theme (dark|light) (default "dark") -g, --grass string   grass string (default "■")
+      --from string    only contributions made at this time or later will be counted --to string      only contributions made before and up to (including) this time will be counted -t, --theme string   grass theme (dark|light) (default "dark") -g, --grass string   grass string (default "■")
+  -a, --animate        animate grass
       --total          print total contributions
   -h, --help           help for gh
 ```